livinin82/steamdeck-pirates-cove/GUIDE.md

 Some of the games you want to emulate may have PC ports.
 Always check to see what came out for PC and if it ran better that way.
 For example, Scarface has way better QoL mods and patches that make it a much better experience on the deck.
 The real benefit of these is that you can modify the games to run better, and also there is more documentation and development for them as the files are more accessible to those modding.
 The biggest benefit of emulation is in most cases. you will save battery.
 PC ports usually have FPS mods, widescreen fixes, and a slew of other enhancements that make it a better experience overall.
 There are even PC ports for old N64 games like Mario 64, Perfect Dark, and so on.
 We highly recommend looking into these options.
 When you do find a PC port, be sure to go to [PCGamingWiki](https://www.pcgamingwiki.com/wiki/Home) to see what all should be added to the games to make them perform at their best.

-## ->Cracks/DLC/Updates<-
+## Cracks/DLC/Updates

 <!-- TODO: expand this section with per-game examples for cracks, DLC, and updates. -->

+> [!NOTE]
-> [!NOTE] Since a lot of cracks and updates are made for PC, it is often recommended to do whatever patching of files is required on your PC, then to transfer the fully patched game over to your Deck.
+> Since a lot of cracks and updates are made for PC, it is often recommended to do whatever patching of files is required on your PC, then to transfer the fully patched game over to your Deck.
 This certainly applies in situations with CreamAPI, Goldberg Steam Emulator, and any cracked game updates.
 If you don't have the means to do that, or you like to do things in hard mode, then here is how you'd do that.
 >
+> [!NOTE]
-> [!NOTE] This is not a blanket guide for all situations.
+> This is not a blanket guide for all situations.
 This is just for the most common situations.
 Further tweaking may be needed depending on the game, the patch, or a plethora of other reasons.
+>
+> [!NOTE]
-> [!NOTE] ~ Make sure ProtonTricks has access to your drives and SD card through Flatseal.
+> ~ Make sure ProtonTricks has access to your drives and SD card through Flatseal.
-> > [!NOTE]
+>
-> > 1. **Open Protontricks:** Launch Protontricks from your applications menu.
+> 1. **Open Protontricks:** Launch Protontricks from your applications menu.
-> > 2. **Select the Game:** Protontricks will show a list of games installed on your Deck.
+> 2. **Select the Game:** Protontricks will show a list of games installed on your Deck.
 Select the game you intend to modify.
-> > 3. **Choose “Select the default wineprefix”** to set up a unique configuration environment for that game.
+> 3. **Choose “Select the default wineprefix”** to set up a unique configuration environment for that game.
-> > 4. **Choose "Run explorer"** and click OK.
+> 4. **Choose "Run explorer"** and click OK.
-> > 5. **Execute the patch/modloader/ `.exe` file** navigate using the folder list on the side, then double click the `.exe` when you find it.
+> 5. **Execute the patch/modloader/ `.exe` file** navigate using the folder list on the side, then double click the `.exe` when you find it.
-> > 6. **Close all ProtonTricks windows**
+> 6. **Close all ProtonTricks windows**
-> > 7. **Test your game**
+> 7. **Test your game**
+>
-> >
+> [!NOTE]
-> > [!NOTE] Most modloaders really just modify and apply new files within the game folder.
+> Most modloaders really just modify and apply new files within the game folder.
 This can be done manually in most cases.
-> > Don't forget to add DLLs through one of the methods listed in the DLLs part of this guide.
+> Don't forget to add DLLs through one of the methods listed in the DLLs part of this guide.
+>
-> >
+> [!WARNING]
-> > [!WARNING] If you still have trouble and you don't own a PC, this may be the only time we recommend installing Windows on an SD card and doing the file operations there.
+> If you still have trouble and you don't own a PC, this may be the only time we recommend installing Windows on an SD card and doing the file operations there.
 There are not many situations where it can't be done all through the Deck.
-> >
+>
 ***

-## ->Common questions/Things you will encounter<-
+## Common questions/Things you will encounter

 ### Compressed files (.rar, .zip, .7z, etc.)